• Latest

 For a time, the project looked promising.
 Then–NASA Administrator Jim Bridenstine publicly endorsed the idea in 2020, even tweeting that the film would involve the International Space Station.
 “NASA is excited to work with @TomCruise on a film aboard the @Space_Station!” he wrote.

-Should Tom Cruise seek assistance from the White House for his space film?
+Should Tom Cruise seek presidential help for his space film project?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.